finnito/Science/content/10scie/electricity/2-electrical-symbols.md

 ### Whakawai / Practise: Drawing Circuits

-1. A circuit with two bulbs in series.
+1. A circuit with a battery, two bulbs in series.
-2. A circuit with two bulbs, a switch and a resistor in series.
+2. A circuit with a battery, two bulbs, an open switch and a resistor in series.
-3. A circuit with two bulbs in parallel, with a switch can turn both lights on/off.
+3. A circuit with a battery, two bulbs in parallel, with a switch that can turn both lights on/off.
-4. A circuit with two bulbs in parallel, with a switch that can turn one bulb on/off.
+4. A circuit with a battery, two bulbs in parallel, with a switch that can turn one bulb on/off.
-5. A circuit with three bulbs and a switch, where two bulbs can be controlled by the switch, and the third is always on.
+5. A circuit with a battery, three bulbs and a switch, where two bulbs can be controlled by the switch, and the third is always on.

 ---